MituuZ/convo-forge/readme.md

 Keep your answers helpful, concise, and relevant to both the user's direct query and any file context provided.
 """

+# Show estimated token count compared to the model's on each prompt
+token_estimation = true

 [rustyline]
 # Switch rustyline input mode between `emacs` and `vi`.
 mode = "emacs"